thaliapena12/slack/README.md

 # Slack Clone

-This project is a clone of the popular app Slack.
+This project is a clone of the popular app, Slack.
 The app makes it really simple to follow different conversations and to keep all the communication regarding a project on the same place.
 This Slack clone incorporates user authentication and login, interaction with different channels and direct messages.

 ## Quick Links